 - Application of gymnastics skills and strength in metcons

-During this time, our approach to the strength portion of our program will be mostly focused on strength retention until we begin our new strength cycle later in the spring.
-The lifting sessions will mostly be designed to solidify and maintain the new strength levels you developed over the last year.
+During this time, our approach to the strength portion of our program will mostly be designed to solidify and apply the new strength levels you developed over the last year.
 This is not to say you won’t be getting stronger during this time but the main goals will be to dial in technique and give our bodies a little rest from intense, high percentage lifting.
-We will also take this time to develop the front squat and Romanian deadlift (RDL).
-The front squat and RDL are more isolated/focused on the major muscle groups for their respective movement types: squats and hinging/pulls.
-The front squat is very quadriceps focused and the romanian deadlift is very hamstring and glute focused.
+We will also take this time to shift our focus away from back squats and deadlifts and work on some other barbell movements/skills that we might not do as often.

 Some reasons for this direction in our strength programming are:

 - We have taken our strength just about as far as we can get it for this cycle and now our bodies will get some much needed rest from the intense, heavy lifting we have been doing.

 - Dialing back the intensity of our strength programming will allow us to push the pace on our metcons even more and get our conditioning as dialed in as possible for the CrossFit Open.

 - Taking the strength we built in our squats and deadlifts and applying it to other similar movements will provide some extra technique refinement and strength development in those patterns of movement.

 Some overall themes you can expect to see in the strength programming this block are: